hectorjsmith/antaeus/docs/MajorDecisions.md

 # Major Decisions

+## InvoiceStatus
+I added a few new InvoiceStatus values.
+Their meaning is as follows:
+- PENDING: Invoice has just arrived in the system and hasn't been touched yet
+- READY: Invoice has been through the pre-validation process and passed
+- PROCESSING: Invoice is currency in the process of being paid
+- PAID: Invoice has been successfully paid
+- FAILED: This invoice has failed either pre-validation or payment

 ## Notification Service
 I added a notification service to handle notifying a system administrator and/or the account owner of any errors.